-The success of titans like Amazon, eBay and Shopify is a microcosm for the collective growth of ecommerce retailers.
+The success of titans like Amazon, eBay and Shopify is a microcosm for the collective growth of ecommerce retailers and the importance of retail to implement a digital strategy.
 It’s no secret that the popularity of online shopping has risen significantly.
 In fact, Forrester Research found that online retail sales grew at a compound annual rate of 10 percent between 2012 and 2017.
 Keeping in line with this growth, ecommerce reached unparalleled heights in Q1 2017 making it the highest earning non-holiday quarter in history.

 A presentation from comScore Senior Vice President of Marketing & Insights, Andrew Lipsman definitely shed light on things.
 According to Lipsman, “Retail digital commerce in Q1 2017 was the first ever non-holiday quarter to exceed $100 billion (it was $100.1 billion) and now accounts for nearly 1 in every 5 discretionary dollars spent by consumers.”
 What’s even more impressive is the fact that Q4 2016 totaled $109.3 billion, which means two back-to-back $100 billion+ quarters.
 Apparel and accessories online spend grew at an astonishing rate – a faster rate than total online retail for 11 of the past 13 quarters.
 The reason for this growth boils down to two key factors.